JosephParayil/ParayilMetric/README.md

 So, if QL outperforms DQN at small environment complexities, but DQN outperforms QL at larger environment complexities, there must exist a point in terms of environment complexity at which these two models converge.
 This is how my investigation of obtaining PC graphs began. <br>
-I invented the Parayil Metric and an elegantly efficient method to overcome several fundamental challenges and construct a PC graph for any machine learning model.<br>
+I invented the Parayil Metric and an efficient method to overcome several fundamental challenges and construct a PC graph for any machine learning model.<br>

 Unfortunately, due to computational time constraints, I was not able to actualize the PC graph for QL and DQN just yet.
-This is because, although my invented methodology is very efficient, the very nature of evaluating machine learning performance means that I would have to run thousands of repetitive trials of the machine learning training process, which would require astronomical run-times.<br>
+This is because, although my invented methodology is very efficient, the very nature of evaluating machine learning performance means that I would have to run thousands of repetitive trials of the machine learning training process, which would still require astronomical run-times.<br>

 I was, however, able to obtain the Parayil Metrics for both QL and DQN on the FrozenLake 4x4 environment only.
 The Parayil Metric of QL was approximately 55 times greater than that of DQN (as I mentioned earlier), which is an extreme difference. <br>